-What makes the Common Third particularly important is that it sees us and the child as learning together.
-An equal relationship means that we both share a common potential for learning and growth, which makes the opportunities for Common Thirds almost endless: the activities could be not just those that we as the adult might be better in, but also those that the child might be more expert in and can teach us, or even activities that we have both never tried and can thus learn about together.
+The Common Third requires us to be authentic and self-reflective, bringing in our own personality as an important resource.
+It is about finding an activity in which we and the person we support are both genuinely interested.
+In this sense, the Common Third suggests a relationship-centred approach and meaningful involvement in every step – the person has to be involved on equal terms throughout the entire process, from jointly identifying a shared activity, to organising and undertaking it, to reflecting together on our learning.
+What makes the Common Third particularly important is that it enables us to learn together with the person we support.
+An equal relationship means that we both share a common potential for learning and growth, which makes the opportunities for Common Thirds almost endless: the activities are not limited to just those that we are particularly good at or skilled in, but also those in which the other person might be more expert in and can teach us, or even activities that we have both never tried and can learn about together.

-The Common Third is often not a new idea to practitioners in the UK, but it provides much more focus on engaging in activities with children and emphasises the importance of practical, creative activities for developing relationships.
-It gives professionals a language to express why this is important and to argue for why it is valuable.
+The Common Third is often not a new idea to practitioners in the UK, but it provides much more focus on engaging in activities together with individuals they support and emphasises the importance of practical, creative activities for developing relationships.
+It gives professionals a language to articulate why this is important.
 The following example from a Scottish fostering support worker illustrates this:

-The example shows that when being guided by the child’s ideas and excitement we can often achieve a much more meaningful, memorable and positive outcome.
-By emphasising the importance of both us and the child becoming fully absorbed and engaged in the process, the Common Third illustrates that what really matters is how we interact with children – what exactly we are doing together is just the catalyst for developing our relationship, learning together and sharing a sense of happiness.
+The example shows that, when we’re guided by the ideas and excitement of the person we support, we can often achieve a much more meaningful, memorable and positive outcome.
+By emphasising the importance of both us and the other person becoming fully engaged in the process, the Common Third illustrates that what really matters is how we interact with people; what exactly we are doing together is just the catalyst for developing our relationship, learning together and feeling the joy of sharing an experience.